ethan890914/RA-ProAgent/README.md

 #### Save credentials

 Our code base needs to load the workflow ID and credential ID.
-So you must make some workflow and regist some apps before, then do the following commands to decode the credentials from n8n service
+So you must make some workflow and register some apps before, then do the following commands to decode the credentials from n8n service

 ```Shell
 n8n export:credentials --all --decrypted --output=./ProAgent/n8n_tester/credentials/c.json